 ) 'unofficially' kicks off the fourth quarter earnings season

-after the close today and it promises to be a less than inspiring
+after the close today, and it promises to be a

-year, roughly similar to the flat growth finish in the third
+same period last year, roughly similar to the flat growth finish

-quarter.
-But with macro issues, ranging from the 'Fiscal Cliff'
+But with macro issues -- ranging from the 'Fiscal Cliff' and the

-and the Fed to the outlook for Europe and China, occupying
+Fed to the outlook for Europe and China -- occupying investors'

-investors' attention, it isn't clear at this stage if the
+attention, it isn't clear at this stage if the deteriorating

-deteriorating earnings picture will finally get the spotlight
+earnings picture will finally get the spotlight that it deserves.

-fourth quarter that actual results are unlikely to be worse than
+quarter that actual results are unlikely to be worse than what we

-what we experienced in the third quarter.
-Even the flat earnings
+experienced in the third quarter.
+Even the flat earnings growth

-growth that was expected for the third quarter at the start of
+that was expected for the third quarter at the start of that

 The drumbeat of negative guidance on the third quarter earnings